Hashmire/Analysis_Tools/documentation/provenance_assistance_test_suite.md

 - `testProvenanceAssistance.json` - The main test data file containing all test cases
 - `test_provenance_assistance.py` - Automated test script that validates functionality
 - `testProvenanceAssistance_Documentation.md` - This documentation file
-- `../src/analysis_tool/generated_pages/CVE-1337-99998.html` - Generated HTML output for testing
+- `../test_output/CVE-1337-99998.html` - Generated HTML output for testing

 **Generated Output:**

+- HTML files for tests are generated in `../test_output/` when running test scripts
-- HTML files are generated in `../src/analysis_tool/generated_pages/` when running the analysis tool
+- HTML files for production are generated in `../generated_pages/` when running the analysis tool
 - The test suite specifically looks for `CVE-1337-99998.html` as the test output

 ### Adding New Test Cases